 12. Cyan (Schwann, 1839): Zoologist Cyan refers to the unit of the animal body as the cell.

 13. Haeckel (Haeckel, 1866): Hele proves that the nucleus contains hereditary traits and moves from one lineage to the next.

 14. Fleming (1880): Fleming describes the mechanism of mitosis and states that mitosis is the process by which cells maintain their lineage through cell division.

 15. Waldeyer (Waldeyer, 1890): Waldeyer discovered and named the chromosome.

 16. Hartwig (Hertwig, 1875): Hartwig states that during fertilization, the nucleus of the egg and the sperm come together and then the embryo is formed and its fertilization takes place.
-The method of meiosis cell division was discovered in the late nineteenth century, and scientists have shown that this reduction divides the number of chromosomes in a gamete by half, resulting in a fixed number of chromosomes in the zygote and in the full stage.
+The method of meiosis cell division was discovered in the late nineteenth century.
+Scientists have shown that this reduction divides the number of chromosomes in a gamete by half, resulting in a fixed number of chromosomes in the zygote and in the full stage.